2018 Community Foundation Performing Arts Series

 - Aug.
 11: South Bend Civic Theatre partners with Elkhart Civic Theatre for an evening of musical theater hits

 - Aug.
 18: The South Bend Symphony Orchestra performs, featuring a special community play-along of Beethoven's “Ode to Joy.”
-In late April, we'll make it possible for local musicians to download the music and register to play at our website.
+Local musicians can download the music and register to play.

 All events are free to attend and begin at 7 p.m.
 Bring a lawn chair or blanket for seating.
 Audience members can pack a picnic dinner to enjoy during the show, or purchase dinner and drinks from Fiddler’s Hearth, who will be vending on site.
 In case of rain, updates will be posted on the Community Foundation’s Facebook page and at www.cfsjc.org.
 (Only the South Bend Symphony performance on August 18 currently has a scheduled rain location: Adams High School Auditorium.)
 All events will be professionally amplified and lit by EventSys.